Economic Recovery

 Northern Rivers Towns and Villages Resilient Business Activation Program

-The program is part of our commitment to support long-term recovery, betterment and disaster resilience.
+The program is part of our commitment to support long-term recovery, betterment and disaster resilience, with businesses in each of the seven most impacted Northern Rivers Local Government receiving funding.

 Workforce diversity

-RA is working with local councils and state government agencies to improve diversity targets and reporting in contracts for reconstruction projects in the Northern Rivers.
+RA is supporting the inclusion of diversity targets and reporting in contracts for reconstruction projects in the Northern Rivers.

 A diverse workforce brings many benefits to businesses, including: